McCoy Stadium: Red Sox arrival

 In 1969, the Boston Red Sox had their Eastern League affiliate, the Pittsfield Red Sox of Pittsfield, Massachusetts, play at McCoy Stadium twice—one game in July and a doubleheader in August; the two events drew a total of over 10,000 fans.
 After the season, it was reported that the Pittsfield Red Sox would be relocated to McCoy Stadium.
 The team moved prior to the 1970 season, becoming the Pawtucket Red Sox, known colloquially as the "PawSox".
 The franchise spent three seasons playing in the Double-A Eastern League before being promoted to the Triple-A International League.

 In 1976, debt-ridden owner Phil Anez threatened to move the team to New Jersey, but sold the franchise to Marvin Adelson, who lost the ballclub after threatening to move to Massachusetts.
 During that year, the team was briefly known as the Rhode Island Red Sox, but that name lasted just one season.
-Just before the 1977 season, Canadian expatriate businessman Ben Mondor arrived and successfully resurrected the fallen franchise.
-Mondor owned the team until his death on October 3, 2010, and was a well-beloved member of the community, as he turned the ballpark and franchise into one of the most fan-friendly in all of professional baseball.
+Just before the 1977 season, Canadian expatriate businessman Ben Mondor arrived and restructured the franchise.
+Mondor owned the team until his death on October 3, 2010.

 The PawSox brought four championship titles to McCoy Stadium and Pawtucket, winning the Governors' Cup (the International League championship since 1933) in 1973, 1984, 2012, and 2014.